Eye of the Needle

 • His breath goeth forth, he returneth to his earth; In that very day his thoughts perish (146:4).

 Breath seems to routinely be the evidence of life.
 But did this fact apply also to the unborn?
-There is strong evidence that this is exactly how those of the Bible thought, that one was considered alive only when he took his first breath.
+There is strong evidence that this is exactly how those of the Bible thought, that one was considered alive only when he had breath.
 We read in JOB, ". . . . the breath of the Almighty hath given me life" (33:4).
-Apparently, Job recognized that his life began when he was given breath.
+As such, Job also recognized that his life began when he was given breath.

 • JEREMIAH 1:4-5 Then the word of the Lord came unto me, saying, Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations.